-Power Consumption: one of the features of efficient laptops is how they consume power, people tend to opt for notebooks with lasting battery.
-Part of what drains the power of a computer is its storage components.
+One of the features of efficient laptops is how they consume power, people tend to opt for notebooks with lasting battery.

 HDD draws an average of 6 – 7 watts during data transaction with some noise and heat, while SSD will draw 2 – 3 watts for the same operation with less noise and no heat.
-Thus HDD consumes more power than SSD.
-HDD will create heat by rotating the platters.
+The HDD consumes more power than SSD.
+HDD will create also additional heat by rotating the platters.

 Capacity in HDD and SSD